indexsupply/golden-axe/fe/src/static/docs/index.md

-Index Supply is a hosted HTTP API for running SQL queries on Ethereum Event Logs.
+Index Supply is a hosted HTTP API for running SQL queries on Ethereum Logs.

 You can use this API from your backend or from your user's browser.